 If you find yourself overwhelmed or lost just take a deep breath and refer to this guide.

 You will work it out, the joy of your new friend will outweigh the stress of acquiring it.

 - The Finnish Lapphund is considered one of the loudest dog breeds in the world.
 It is imperative to wrap this habit around your finger during training early on in the dog’s life, or else you will have a very loud, vocal, stubborn Lapphund on your hands forever.
 Despite their noisiness, the Lapphund is an incredibly friendly and docile breed, so it does not make a great guard dog.

 - Thankfully, the Finnish Lapphund is easily trainable.
 They are a sociable breed which loves to follow orders and takes great enjoyment from learning new commands.
 These traits have made the Lapphund a reliable and efficient working dog.

 - The Finnish Lapphund has begun to lose popularity as a herding dog, as the invention of snowmobiles has more-or-less made the training of herding snow dogs irrelevant.
 However, the Lapphund has risen drastically in popularity as a companion pet, being the 6th most common dog breed in Finland.

 The Finnish Lapphund is a mid-sized dog with a lot of fur; it is extremely fluffy which makes it appear larger than it actually is.

-The coat density rarely differs for Lapphunds, but its colors can vary from a mixture of colors such as black, cream, white, red, sable and brown.
+The coat density rarely differs for Lapphunds, but its colours can vary from a mixture of colours such as black, cream, white, red, sable and brown.